-- Complete a minimum of 124 semester hours from general core curriculum (Areas A-E and PE), required Area F courses, and business core/major courses while maintaining a minimum grade point average (GPA) of 2.25 (on a 4.0 scale) in Area A, Area F and Business Core/Major courses, whether at Georgia Southwestern State University or other colleges/universities. - Earn at GSW a minimum of 50% of the semester credit hours in business required for the Bachelor ofBusiness Administration Degree.
+- Complete a minimum of 124 semester hours from general core curriculum (Areas A-E and PE), required Area F courses, and business core/major courses while maintaining a minimum department GPA of 2.25 (on a 4.0 scale) in Area A, Area F and Business Core/Major courses, whether at Georgia Southwestern State University or other colleges/universities. - Earn at GSW a minimum of 50% of the semester credit hours in business required for the Bachelor of Business Administration Degree.